ANG13T/astroguard/README.md

 ## GCC Usage
 GCC (GNU Compiler Collection) is a compiler for C programs maintained by the GNU Project.
 It turns your C code into binary which is then interpreted by a computer.
 It performs static analysis and debugging.

-## Optimized Compiler [compilation.sh]:
+## Optimized Compiler [astroguard.sh]:
-Compilation settings should be set to the most pedantic level of operation.
+astroguard settings should be set to the most pedantic level of operation.
-Run the compilation.sh with your chosen C file to compile your selected file with those warnings.
+Run the astroguard.sh with your chosen C file to compile your selected file with those warnings.

 ```
-chmod +x compilation.sh
+chmod +x astroguard.sh
-compilation.sh ./snippets/Rule_1.c
+astroguard.sh ./snippets/Rule_1.c
 ```

 ## Testing out Snippets